Black and White Photography

 Today's trend shows most photographs taken in tones of a rainbow, and quite often, we forget about looking at them in the shades of gray and contrast in light and dark.
 Hopefully, this article will help you to gain more insight and different techniques you can use.
 One of the most popular genres of photography is black and white or monochrome.

-If the world would be colorless - lack of color, remember your old TV that was only capable of transmitting in Black and White if you old enough 🙂 - what did you see?
+Lack of color, remember your old TV that was only capable of transmitting in Black and White if you old enough 🙂 - what did you see?
 The black and white and shades of gray between intensifying the light and darkness enhance expressions and atmosphere and perceive the image without distraction.
 I love most about this type of photography because it has a rare moodiness that prioritizes the subject, movement, and air around it.
 Lots of cameras have a B&W shooting setting, and it is an alluring option to experiment; this brings us to the next question.

 This article contains great tips for black and white photography with some awesome examples.